 Dill – Dill also works to repel cabbage loopers.

-Marigolds – Marigolds also release a chemical that kills nematodes, while also detering numerous other pests and attracting pollinators.
+Marigolds – Marigolds (Tagetes) also release a chemical that kills nematodes, while also deterring numerous other pests and attracting pollinators.

 Rosemary – Rosemary’s scent repels cabbage moths.

 Sage – The scent of sage keeps brassica pests away, including slugs.

 Thyme – The smell of thyme keeps away cabbage loopers and cabbage worms.

 Garlic – Garlic repels aphids and Japanese beetles

 Coriander – You’re probably more familiar with the name cilantro, but regardless, this plant will repel certain insects that like to feast on cabbage.

 Hyssop – Hyssopus will help repel cabbage butterflies as well as flea beetles, so be sure to plant a few in-between your cabbages.

 Leeks – Leeks can repel the dreaded cabbage whiteflies, as well as white caterpillars… plus they make excellent additions to a variety of recipes.

 Sweetcorn / Asparagus / Pumpkins / Watermelons / Rue / Grapes – All these plants are heavy feeders that take nutrients away from brassicas, most especially calcium.